Machine learning in brief

 Step by step toward an ML strategy

-- Define the use case:Which business question should be answered, and what value does an ML solution add?
+- Define the use case:Which business question should be answered, and what value does an ML solution actually add?

-- Build team & stack:Cross-functional teams of data scientists, engineers, and domain experts improve success rates.
+- Build team & stack:Cross functional teams of data scientists, engineers and domain experts improve success rates.

-Looking ahead: ML in flux
+Looking ahead: ML keeps moving

 Frequently asked questions about machine learning